ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 and `the Green Room holds the Brass Door` will be true, and it will not always be easy to be sure which.

+## The enclosure relation

+### Infelicities in Inform 10.1

+Because the enclosure relation is (almost) the transitive closure of holding, all the defects of holding in 10.1 could in principle harm enclosure as well, but in practice enclosure was mostly unaffected by those defects.

+### Remediation

+The change that makes the holder of a direction `nothing` affects enclosure, since it means the `Compass` pseudo-object no longer encloses any directions.

+### New specification

+The following should be now true:

+* Enclosure is a consistent relation defined over the kinds `object` and `object`.
+* `X encloses Y.` cannot be asserted: it is too vague.
+* If `if X encloses Y` is true then either both `X` and `Y` are spatial objects, or neither is.
+* Enclosure is the transitive closure of a relation we'll call "almost-holding".
+That is, `X encloses Y` if there is a sequence `H1`, `H2`, ..., `Hn` such that `X almost-holds H1`, `H1 almost-holds H2`, ..., `Hn almost-holds Y`.
+* For abstract objects, almost-holding is the same thing as holding.
+* For spatial objects, almost-holding is the same as holding except that:
+	* Both sides of a two-sided door almost-hold the door, whereas only the side most recently seen by the player actually holds it;
+	* None of the rooms in which a backdrop is found almost-hold a backdrop, whereas the side most recently seen by the player actually holds it.
+* `now X encloses Y` is never permitted.
+* Enclosure is transitive (unsurprisingly, since it's a transitive closure): that is, if `X encloses Y` and `Y encloses Z` then `X encloses Z`.
+* `if X encloses Y` is true, then `if Y encloses X` is false.
+Consequently, `if X encloses X` is always false.

 ## The carrying relation

 ### Infelicities in Inform 10.1